John C. McGinley: Career

 In 2001, McGinley began work as a regular on the NBC television series Scrubs as the acerbic Dr. Perry Cox.
 Throughout the series Dr. Cox acts as an unwilling mentor to the protagonist J.D.
 (Zach Braff).
 McGinley has said that there are three things over the course of the series that he improvises: his constant usage of girls' names for JD, which he does with all his real friends; his whistle, which he describes as "a bad habit"; and his habit of touching his nose, a tribute to Robert Redford's character in The Sting, and which he says means "It's gonna be OK."

 Since the NFL season of 2007, McGinley has played the "Commish" of the More Taste League commercials for Miller Lite.
 He has done commercials for the Champions Tour, a professional golf tour for men over the age of 50.
 In 2008, McGinley was the narrator of the documentary of the 2008 Stanley Cup Championship of the Detroit Red Wings.
 In 2009, McGinley started narrating commercials for ESPN.com.

 McGinley wrote a 2005 book titled Untalkative Bunny: How to be Heard Without Saying a Word, which featured the title character from the show Untalkative Bunny on its cover.

 In 2008, McGinley was named an Honorary Patron of the University Philosophical Society, Trinity College, Dublin.

-In 2009, he was cast in the film adaptation of the comic book Superman/Batman: Public Enemies, and he plays the role of the classic Superman villain, Metallo.
+In 2009, he was cast in the film adaptation of the comic book Superman/Batman: Public Enemies, voicing Metallo.

 In 2012, it was announced that McGinley would be a recurring character on USA Network's Burn Notice as Michael Westen's original CIA trainer, Tom Card.
 He was first introduced in the second episode of the show's sixth season.
 In the same year, he appeared in a State Farm insurance commercial as a father wanting his college graduate son to move out.

 He began 2013 in the Broadway revival of Glengarry Glen Ross as Dave Moss.
 "It was the best couple of months of my life," he said.
 In the same year, it was announced that TBS made a series order for the television series Ground Floor, which stars McGinley.
 The series was canceled in 2015 after two seasons.
 In October 2014, McGinley hosted The E Street Radio channel on Sirius XM20 radio, discussing his appreciation of Bruce Springsteen's music, and their shared New Jersey roots.